JGrantHill/JGrantHill.github.io/SLB_Data_Analytics/_sources/intro.md

 ## Recent Changes

-- Initial version of the site, mostly me learning how to use jupyter-book to make a website/book.
+- Initial version of the site, with most of the content focused on scraping data from websites.

 ## Want to Work Together on this Book?